JohnHen10/test/README.md

 The game increment bombs for the player to avoid, and once a bomb is hit, the game is over.

 This Application was created using the Android Studio IDE, and development using Java13.0.
-To download this application, click on the code button, scroll down to download .zip file, and open the extracted folder in android studio.
+To download this application, click on the code button, scroll down to download HittheBennies-master2.zip file, and open the extracted folder in android studio.